Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

 \textbf{Intuitive argument.} We can start to see why regularizing $\hat\mG$ to be sparse might induce disentanglement.
-Intuitively, a sparse $\hat\mG^a$ forces $D\vv(\vz^t)$ to be sparse since otherwise the l.h.s. of ~\eqref{eq:hessians_intuitive_2} will not be sparse:
+Intuitively, a sparse $\hat\mG^a$ forces $D\vv(\vz^t)$ to be sparse, since otherwise the l.h.s. of ~\eqref{eq:hessians_intuitive_2} will not be sparse:

-And of course, the sparser $D\vv(\vz^t)$ is, the more disentangled $\hat\vf$ is, since $D\vv_{i,j} = 0$ everywhere implies $\mV_{i,j}=0$ under weak assumptions (Proposition~\ref{prop:V_and_Dv}).
+And, of course, the sparser $D\vv(\vz^t)$ is, the more disentangled $\hat\vf$ is, since $D\vv_{i,j} = 0$ everywhere implies $\mV_{i,j}=0$ under weak assumptions (Proposition~\ref{prop:V_and_Dv}).
 The above argument is not rigorous and is provided only to build intuition.
-It will be made formal later on.
+It will be formalized later.

 \textbf{Sparse temporal dependencies.} In what precedes, we made use of the sparsity of the graph $\hat\mG^a$ to argue that $D\vv$ must also be sparse.
 We now show a similar intuition based on the sparsity of $\hat\mG^z$.
 Starting from \eqref{eq:first_deriv}, instead of differentiating w.r.t. $\va^\tau$, we will differentiate w.r.t. $\vz^\tau$, for some $\tau < t$, which yields: